szhang7/szhang7.github.com/_posts/windows/2013-08-07-batch-handbook.md

 ---
 layout: post
-title: "Batch Manual"
+title: "Batch Handbook"
-description: "Batch Manual document"
+description: "Batch handbok"
 category: windows
-tags: [Batch, Manual]
+tags: [batch, handbook]
 ---
 {% include JB/setup %}

 ## Introduction
 In DOS, OS/2, and also Microsoft Windows, batch file is the name given to a type of script file, a text file containing a series of commands to be executed by the command interpreter.

-## Batch Function
+## Common batch scripts

 ###current path
     @echo off